Genez-io/create-genezio-app/README.md

 </div>

 > [!WARNING]
-> `create-genezio-app` was depricated and now integrated in the Genezio CLI as the `genezio create` subcommand.
+> `create-genezio-app` was deprecated and now integrated in the Genezio CLI as the `genezio create` subcommand.
 Read more about how to use `genezio create` to boostrap new projects [here](https://genezio.com/docs/cli-tool/cli-commands/genezio-create/).

 <br>